hello-isa/hello-isa/README.md

 - 🤓 I am interested in front-end web development, data analytics and ML/DL

-- 🌱 I’m currently doing my thesis focusing on satellite data and deep learning algorithms
+- 🌊 I’m currently doing my thesis on the prediction of an oceanic variable and phenomena using deep learning algorithms

 <br/>